Buying real estate in Cambodia?

 Can US citizens own land in Cambodia?

-No, US citizens cannot directly own land in Cambodia, as the Cambodian Constitution explicitly reserves land ownership for Khmer nationals and Khmer legal entities (companies with at least 51% Cambodian ownership).
+No, US citizens cannot directly own land in Cambodia, because the Cambodian Constitution and the 2001 Land Law both reserve land ownership exclusively for Khmer nationals and entities with majority Khmer ownership.

 What documents will I need to buy in Cambodia?

-To purchase property in Cambodia as a US citizen, you will need your valid US passport (with certified copies), proof of your home address, marital status documentation if applicable, signed sale and purchase agreement, and bank statements showing proof of funds.
+To purchase property in Cambodia as a US citizen, you will typically need your valid passport (with certified copies), proof of your home address, a signed sale and purchase agreement, the property's title documents (hard title or strata title), payment receipts for transfer taxes, and in some cases marital status documentation.

-Cambodia does not require foreigners to obtain a local tax identification number before purchasing property, but you may need one later if you plan to rent out the property and report rental income to the General Department of Taxation.
+Cambodia does not strictly require foreign buyers to have a local tax identification number just to sign a purchase contract, but you may need one later if you plan to rent the property, operate a business, or file local taxes, and your lawyer can help you obtain one through the General Department of Taxation.

 We have a whole section dedicated to all the documents you need in our Cambodia property pack.